herrevilkitten/holiday-in-ten-towns/Session_8.md

 	* Midnight listened at a door that had some light spilling out from under it.
 She didn't hear anything and decided to open the door.
 	* Gryn continued going through the boxes.
 	* Ragnar stood guard.
 	* Outside, a fisherman approached RJ and Sheelah, who were not acting suspicious _at all_.
+They managed to convince him that they were looking for Cython and he kindly gave them directions.
+	* Inside, Midnight found no one in the room, but did find a table with a number of items on it.
+		* A map
+		* Dried ratio
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYwMzA0NjE2MywtNjQ5ODIwMjk5LC05OT
+eyJoaXN0b3J5IjpbLTg2MzAxNDU5NiwtNjQ5ODIwMjk5LC05OT
 M2NjM3NjEsLTEyNDA3ODY5MTEsLTE0ODM4MzkxMzgsMTQxOTYz
 ODA2MywxMDMyOTEwNjYxXX0=
 -->